-What better way to celebrate than with a shrimp boil?
-Shrimp boils are very common on the Gulf coast, but for some reason, there are just not that many of them in West Texas!
+Shrimp Boils or Low Country Boils are very common on the Gulf coast.
+But for some reason, there are just not that many of them in West Texas!
 But our location and lack of coastline didn’t stop us.

-Our oldest daughter and her husband were on vacation to the Texas coast and brought back a lot of frozen shrimp.
+Our oldest daughter and her husband vacationed on the Texas coast and brought back shrimp.
+A lot of frozen shrimp!
 As a result, they have had quite a few shrimp boils.

-The following recipe is from them.
-Her husband had worked out the proportions of the ingredients.
-I didn’t even have to worry about researching to create the perfect recipe!
+Her husband worked out the proportions of the ingredients for the following recipe.
+It was great – I didn’t even have to worry about researching to create the perfect recipe!

-Not only is a shrimp boil delicious, it’s deceptively easy to make.
+Not only is this shrimp boil recipe delicious, it’s deceptively easy to make.
 Whether you are serving a large crowd or a small gathering, this meal lends itself to minimal work the day of your event.

 Most of the work is done beforehand by cutting and chopping the meat and vegetables.
 You can definitely delegate that work to a trusted child or teenager if you need extra help getting everything done.